1947 Jammu massacres: Violence against Hindus and Sikhs in Rajouri and Mirpur

 Muslims in the western districts of Poonch jagir began an agitation against taxes in mid-1947, which escalated into an armed rebellion against Hari Singh's government, and expanded to Mirpur district.
 In October 1947, a force of Pathan tribesman crossed into Kashmir from Pakistan's North-West Frontier Province and the adjoining princely states and tribal areas.
 The rebels took control of most of the countryside in these districts by the end of the month, driving non-Muslims to seek shelter in towns where the State troops were garrisoned.
 Beginning on 24 October, the towns themselves fell to the rebels: Bhimber (24 October), Rajauri (7 November), and Mirpur (25 November).

 Rajouri

 Rajouri was held by the "Azad Kashmir forces", or rebels from Poonch, and the raiders, until April 1948, when the town was taken by the Indian armed forces.
-The town was surrounded by Muslim mobs who carried out extensive killings, loot and rapes of Hindu residents.
-The Hindus facing this persecution included the town's residents as well as refugees.
+The Hindus facing this persecution included the town's residents as well as those displaced from the surrounding countryside.
 Some Hindus were able to escape, while others were sheltered by sympathetic Muslims.
 Mass suicides and killings, including by beheading or poisoning, occurred among women, sometimes at the hands of men in their family.
 These were the result of fears that they would be sexually abused by the raiders.
-The capture of Rajouri from the raiders is commemorated on 13 April, and a monument honoring the incident was erected in the town.
+The capture of Rajouri from the raiders is commemorated on 13 April, and a monument was erected to honour the incident in the town.